sirimykland/Battleship-Project/README.md

 Another option is to install [ktlint](https://ktlint.github.io/) and run ```ktlint -F``` from the command line.

 ### Database
-The project uses Cloud Firestore to store imporant game data which is structured in the following manner:
+The project uses [Firebase Cloud Firestore](https://firebase.google.com/docs/firestore) to store imporant game data which is structured in the following manner:

 #### Games collection
 This collection will contain one document for each game with a randomly generated ID.
 Each document created using the application currently contain the following fields: